philippe-lemaire/cairn-eo/cairn-srd.md

 ### Detachments

 Large groups of similar combatants fighting together are treated as a single **detachment**.
 When a detachment takes critical damage, it is routed or significantly weakened.
-When it reaches 0 STR, it is destroyed.
+When it reaches 0 FOR, it is destroyed.

 Attacks against detachments by individuals are **impaired** (excluding blast damage).
 Attacks against individuals by detachments are **enhanced** and deal blast damage.

 ### Retreat

-Running away from a dire situation always requires a successful DEX save, as well as a safe destination to run to.
+Running away from a dire situation always requires a successful LER save, as well as a safe destination to run to.

 ### Scars